-You should spend at least as much time in preparing your online profile as much you spend on writing a well-written resume as it can have the same impact on your life.
+You should spend at least as much time in preparing your online profile as you spend on writing a well-written resume as it can have the same impact on your life.

 Profile picture: Your profile picture should consist of a clear headshot in which you are smiling.
-Teaching is not dating but when students are looking at a stranger that they can trust, same subconscious kicks in.
+Teaching is not dating but when students are looking at a stranger that they can trust, the same subconscious kicks in.
 Do not put a random image of a God or a puppy, it would be a waste of time and space.

 People who succeed have certain traits.
 They think long term, love what they do, and like to share.
 One of the best things that you can do to succeed is to help others succeed.
-Forums are a great starting point to sharing.
+Forums are a great starting point for sharing.
 Find a forum where lots of students and tutors come, and help the students there, thereby building authority.
 You will gain respect as an expert and will get paid assignments over time.
 This is not an overnight kill.
-It requires patience and genuine willingness to help.
+It requires patience and a genuine willingness to help.
 But results can be stellar depending on your niche and expertise.

 If you like the post and think it can be helpful to others, please let us know in the comments and share it using your preferred services below.
 This may as well be the start of your sharing mindset.
 You will not only help your friends, but you will also help yourself and me as well.